 Dentsu Inc. Morimoto: Combining sound logos with karaoke made for a really fun shoot, didn't it?
 Great work, everyone!

-Xing Teramoto: We'd be thrilled if many companies and organizations would participate.
+Xing Teramoto: We'd be thrilled if many companies and organizations could participate.
 Submissions for the Sound Logo Karaoke AWARD are open until Tuesday, September 30, 2025.
 We look forward to your entries!

 Apply for the Sound Logo Karaoke AWARD here